pollinab/repulsive_ensembles/README.md

 ## Visualization

-Notebooks 'notebooks/training.ipynb' and 'notebooks/visualization.ipynb' contain training, evaluation and visualization examples on
+Notebooks 'notebooks/training.ipynb' and 'notebooks/visualization.ipynb' contain training, evaluation and visualization examples.
+We experiment with test and ood data (NotMNIST, RotatedMNIST)

 ## Citation
 ```